 Although the online world is a wonderful space for children to learn, communicate, and have fun, it comes with a few disadvantages.
 Like the world out there, the digital world has potential safety and health risks.
-Not all people in the online world have good intentions, and not all content is suitable for children.
+Not all people in the online world have good intentions, and not all types of content are suitable for children.
 For this reason, many parents wonder how to monitor and control their children’s internet use.
 One of the methods they can use is putting a parental control lock on websites.
 If you’re a parent looking for ways to control your child’s internet use with the least effort and the most efficacy, then this article suits you.

 Why Controlling Children’s Internet Is Important

 According to EducationWeek, 71% of 12-year-old children owned a mobile phone in 2021.
-With these phones, they can access countless websites and applications.
+With these phones, they can access countless websites and explicit content.
 Meanwhile, based on Surfshark’s report, the number of cybercrimes against children is increasing.
 This report raises the question if children are ready to access the vastness of the internet.
 The answer is that unmonitored internet poses several health and safety risks to children, which can develop into serious problems.

 Different Ways to Put a Parental Lock on Websites